cabraham/Books/DeepWork/README.md

 ## Chapter 2 - Deep Work is Rare
 ---
-- There is a paradox.
+There is a paradox.
 If deep work is more valuable than ever before in our shifting economy, then why are other ideas prevailing?
-    - Serendipitous collaboration
+- *Serendipitous* collaboration
 - rapid communication
     - Instant messaging is meant to be always active
 - active presence on social media
 - open offices

 > "interruption, even if short, delays the total time required to complete a task by a significant fraction"

-- An experiment in the Harvard Business Review quantified that Atlantic Media was spending over a million dollars a year to pay people to process e-mails
+- An experiment in the Harvard Business Review quantified that Atlantic Media was spending **over a million dollars a year to pay people to process e-mails**

-- It's difficult to measure the cost of distraction and the value of depth
+- It's difficult to measure the cost of distraction and the value of depth.

 - The culture of connectivity hurts employees' well-being and productivity

 **Principle of Least Resistance** - without clear feedback on the impact of various behaviors to the bottom line, we will tend toward behaviors that are easiest in the moment

-- cultures of connectivity persist because it's *easier*
+- **cultures of connectivity** persist because it's *easier*
-    1. getting answers to a specific piece of information immediately makes your life easier
+    1. Getting answers to a specific piece of information immediately makes your life easier
-        - if this wasn't available, you'd have to do more advanced planning, be organized, and be prepared
+        - If this wasn't available, you'd have to do more advanced planning, be organized, and be prepared
-    2. you can run your day out of your inbox
+    2. You can run your day out of your inbox.
+This makes it seem like you're busy but in actuality you're probably delivery very low value

 - regularly occurring meetings for projects are *easier*
     - what is this accomplishing?  are we managing our time and obligations ourselves or letting the impending meeting each week force us to take action on a given project